-How Agile is your business?
-Here’s how to tell
+How Agile is your Business - Here is How to Tell

 The ultimate measure of agility is performance; more explicitly, performance when things start to change.
 While this is fantastic if you have an agility-driven culture, it can also be a harsh wake-up call.
 It is a profoundly disappointing way to find out that your organisation is not agile or to see that you're behind on your KPI's because of unexpected events over the last period.